anilpank/angular-unit-test/README.md

 # angular-unit-test
 We would show how to do unit testing for angular applications

+#### Running the unit tests
+- Please use the following command for running the unit tests. `karma start karma.config.js`

 #### Jasmine Functions
 - **describe** Groups a number of related tests (this is optional, but it helps organize test code)